signalfx/enhanced-rds-monitoring/README.md

 after which your instance will automatically report its metrics to a log group called RDSOSMetrics which will be created for the purpose by AWS.

-### Set up the Lambda
+### Setup the Lambda

 #### Create an encryption key

-The next step is to set up the Lambda script that will parse the logs, format the data, and send it to the SignalFx ingest API.
+The next step is to setup the Lambda script that will parse the logs, format the data, and send it to the SignalFx ingest API.
 To do this you will need an encryption key to use to encrypt your SignalFx access token.